GregoryVSantoro/GregoryVSantoro.Github.io/module5.md

 ---

 ## Introduction
-In this project the scenario was I have just been hired as data analyst for a hospital and been given a list of questions to answer.
+In this project the scenario was I have just been hired as data analyst for a hospital and been given a list of questions to answer by the hospital director.
 The job relies heavily on the use of SQL.
 The specific flavor of SQL used here is MySQL.
 The questions are as follows:

 1. How many patients stay longer than 7 days?
 2. What specialties are doing the most procedures on average?